 When people are in a car accident, the shock of the impact (even a minor one) causes adrenaline levels to spike, which can inhibit the body’s pain response.
 So don’t assume that you’re okay if you don’t feel pain while you’re on scene.
 It’s not uncommon for head, back, and neck pain to start hours or days after an accident, so keep an eye out for any lingering effects of the collision.

-If you do suffer an injury, a personal injury lawyer will be able to help you prove that it was caused by the accident so you’re able to pursue compensation.
+If you do suffer an injury, a lawyer for car crashes will be able to help you prove that it was caused by the accident so you’re able to pursue compensation.

 Have Your Car Checked Out